To start, here's a trip report from my last atlantic salmon fishing adventure for 2016.

 |J.P. built a lovely fire to help keep the bugs away once it got cooler.
 Bonaventure River|

 I've never caught a grilse before or seen one close up in person.
-They are super cute and funny looking with their pointy faces.
+They are super cute with their pointy faces.
 I tried tickling its belly to get it to relax so I could scoop it up with one hand, but I'm going to need some more practice with that maneuver :).

 |A cute Bonaventure grilse.
 I love their pointy faces.|

 |Hope to see you again when you're all grown up :).
 Bonaventure River.|

 There was still an hour+ of daylight left but I was content.
 I'd had an unbelievable weekend—a sweet grilse to top off 3 and a half days of amazing fishing.
 Plus, I had a long drive ahead.